25prabhu10/notes/docs/Concepts/AWS/AWS_Monitoring_Troubleshooting_Audit.md

 - With sampling rules, you control the amount of data that you record
 - You can modify sampling rules without changing your code
-- By default, the X-Ray SDK records the first request each second, and five percent of any additional requests.
+- By default, the X-Ray SDK records the first request each second, and five percent of any additional requests
-- One request per second is the reservoir, which ensures that at least one trace is recorded each second as long the service is serving requests.
+- One request per second is the reservoir, which ensures that at least one trace is recorded each second as long the service is serving requests
-- Five percent is the rate at which additional requests beyond the reservoir size are sampled.
+- Five percent is the rate at which additional requests beyond the reservoir size are sampled

 ## X-Ray Custom Sampling Rules